-- A How to adjust to new areas. - How to make new friends in a short time. - A How to help our children adjust quickly to a new school environment. - A How to smile when we would like to cry. - ♣ How to be happy when there are many reasons to be unhappy. - the standard of the world today, there is no reason to be thankful for. - ★ We have to learn with the help of our Savior to look beyond the horizon, like Moses had to look to the Promised Land from the other side of the Jordan river. - ★ We have to learn to behold, beyond the dark clouds in the skies, the sun shining in all its splendor. - ♣ We have to learn to go forward by faith and not by sight. - ♣ We have to learn that our reward cannot be measured by the standards of today's society.
+A How to adjust to new areas.

+✿ How to make new friends in a short time.

+the How to help our children adjust quickly to a new school environment.

+A How to smile when we would like to cry.

+A How to be happy when there are many reasons to be unhappy.

+☆ How to be thankful to the Lord for small things that, according to the standard of the world today, there is no reason to be thankful for.

+We have to learn with the help of our Savior to look beyond the horizon, like Moses had to look to the Promised Land from the other side of the Jordan river.

+✿ We have to learn to behold, beyond the dark clouds in the skies, the sun shining in all its splendor.

+✿ We have to learn to go forward by faith and not by sight.

+We have to learn that our reward cannot be measured by the standards of today's society.
 Our reward will be given one day in the future when the work of our Lord will finish and we will go home to heaven.